Check whether a package is ready for submission to rOpenSci’s peer review system. The primary function collates the output of goodpractice

 component runs both a full R CMD check

 , and calculates code coverage of all tests.
-To avoid re-generating these results each time, the package saves previous reports to a local cache, in a pkgcheck
+To avoid re-generating these results each time, the package saves previous reports to a local cache directory defined in Sys.getenv("PKGCHECK_CACHE_DIR")

 You may manually erase the contents of this pkgcheck